zhanglae/largeVis/README.md

 This function takes as its input a `Matrix::sparseMatrix`, of connections between nodes.
 The matrix must be symmetric.
 A non-zero cell implies that node `i` is a nearest neighbor of node `j`, vice-versa, or both.
 Non-zero values represent the strength of the connection relative to other nearest neighbors of the two nodes.

-The `LargeVis` algorithm, explained in detail in Tang et al. (2016), estimates the embedding by sampling from the identified nearest-neighbor connections.
+The `LargeVis` algorithm, explained in detail in @tang2016visualizing, estimates the embedding by sampling from the identified nearest-neighbor connections.
 For each edge, the algorithm also samples `M` non-nearest neighbor negative samples. `M`, along with *γ* and *α*, control the visualization. *α* controls the desired distance between nearest neighbors. *γ* controls the relative strength of the attractive force between nearest neighbors and repulsive force between non-neighbors.

 The following grid illustrates the effect of the *α* and *γ* hyperparameters, using the `wiki` dataset which is included with the package: